buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Uncommon; **Cost:** 12000 gp

 12000 gp, this sealed **vial** makes a sloshing sound like water when moved.
-The vial weighs 1 pound, encumbrance 2.
+The vial weighs 0.5 kg, encumbrance 2.
 You can use two actions to remove the stopper and speak one of three command words, at which point an amount of fresh or salt water (your choice) pours out of the vial until the beginning of your next round.
 Choose one of the following options:

 - *Stream* produces 4 liters of water.
 - *Fountain* produces 20 liters of water.